Azelphur/PokemonGo-CalcyIV-Renamer/README.md

 - success - Whether the calcy IV scan succeeded (true/false) (Note: Will be false if pokemon is blacklisted)
 - blacklist - Whether the pokemon is in the blacklist
 - appraised - Whether the pokemon has been appraised or not (true/false)
+- id - The pokemons pokedex ID
+- cp - The pokemons CP
+- max_hp - The pokemons max hp
+- dust_cost - The dust cost to power up
+- level - The pokemons level (1-40)
+- fast_move - The pokemons fast move (usually only visible on fully evolved pokemon)
+- special_move - The pokemons special/charged move (usually only visible on fully evolved pokemon)
+- gender - The pokemons gender (1 = male, 2 = female)

 Conditions also support the following operators:
 - lt - Less than